Single-particle versus many-body phase coherence in an interacting Fermi gas

 For $U<0$, the system is characterized by the off-diagonal (quasi) long-range order due to fermionic pairing \cite{RevModPhys.34.694}.
-In contrast with repulsive cases, for $U<0$ we found that the correlator $G({\mathbf r},{\mathbf r'};t)$ displays a marked structure along the whole anti-diagonal $x=-x'$, reflecting the formation of pairs of smaller and smaller size at increasing $|U|$: while in the BCS regime the pairs correspond to enhanced $({\mathbf k_F},\mathbf{-k}_F)$ correlations at the Fermi sphere i.e. for wave vector $|\mathbf k|=k_F$, at larger interactions, where pairs of small spatial size are formed, correlations along the whole antidiagonal $(\mathbf k,\mathbf{-k})$ are predicted.
-Such approach is in line with \cite{altman2004probing,staudenmayer2008density} and further analysed in the Supplemental material.
+In contrast with repulsive cases, for $U<0$ the correlator $G_{\uparrow\downarrow}({\mathbf r},{\mathbf r'};t)$ displays a marked structure along the whole anti-diagonal $x=-x'$, reflecting the formation of pairs of smaller and smaller size at increasing $|U|$.
+We found that in the BCS regime the pairs correspond to enhanced $({\mathbf k_F},\mathbf{-k}_F)$ correlations at the Fermi sphere i.e. for wave-vector $|\mathbf k|=k_F$.
+On the other hand, at larger interactions, pairs of small spatial size are formed and correlations along the whole antidiagonal $(\mathbf k,\mathbf{-k})$ are predicted.
+Such approach is in line with \cite{altman2004probing,staudenmayer2008density} and further analysed in the Supplemental Material \cite{SupplMaterial}.
 Despite our system can be of small size, the antidiagonal correlations features clearly emerge in our expansion protocol (at long times), thus allowing to probe the nature of pairing in the whole BCS-BEC crossover.
+The formation of pairs is also reflected in the halving of the period of $\tilde \ell$ as a function of the flux.
+This is due to the doubling of the mass of the components of the system when atoms are bound in diatomic molecules, which reduces by a factor two the value of the flux quantum.
+Notably, an equivalent phenomenon occurs in superconducting rings \cite{ByersYang}.

-For attractive or repulsive interactions, we find that the landscape along the anti-diagonal depends on the number of particles with a markedly different scaling for $U>0$ and $U<0$.
-In line with Yang's criterion for the off-diagonal-long-range order (ODLRO) \cite{RevModPhys.34.694}, we find that both the maxima and the minima of the correlation function along the antidiagonal scale the same way with $N$.
-Indeed, in the presence of quasi-ODLRO the momentum correlator is dominated by the pair-pair correlations, and scales as $N^\alpha$ with $0<\alpha<1$ for any wavevector $k$ (See Supplementary Material).
-For $U>0$, instead the minima of the correlation functions result to be $\propto N$ and the maxima display weak $N$-dependence.
-As a result, the visibility $V(N,U)$ presented in Fig. \ref{Partial_Interference}, is independent of $N$ for $U<0$ and decreasing with $N$ for $U>0$.
-We note that the property clearly emerges already at small $N$, this providing a further evidence that ring geometries are well suited for minimizing finite size effects\cite{fisher1972scaling}.
+Furthermore, we find that the landscape along the anti-diagonal depends on the number of particles with a markedly different scaling for $U>0$ and $U<0$.
+In line with Yang's criterion for the off-diagonal-long-range order \cite{RevModPhys.34.694}, we find that for attractive interactions both the maxima and the minima of the momentum correlator along the antidiagonal scale the same way with $N$.
+Indeed, in the presence of quasi-ODLRO the momentum correlator is dominated by the pair-pair correlations, and scales as $N^\alpha$ with $0<\alpha<1$ for any wave-vector $k$ \cite{SupplMaterial}.
+For $U>0$, instead, the maxima of the momentum correlator are independent on particle number, while the minima increase with $N$.
+As a result, the visibility defined as